adhityavenkatraman/PageRank/README.md

 [In]: pagerank.py --data=./lawfareblog.csv.gz --verbose --filter_ratio=0.2
 [In]: pagerank.py --data=./lawfareblog.csv.gz --verbose --filter_ratio=0.2 --alpha=0.99999
 </code></pre>
-While the first three commands take iterations, the final one takes x iterations.
+While the first three commands took roughly iterations, the final one takes x iterations.
 This is because the filtered P matrix has a smaller eigengap, so at larger alpha bounds, it takes longer to converge.
 This change in the alpha value also results in different PageRank rankings.
 <pre><code>
 [In]: pagerank.py --data=./lawfareblog.csv.gz --verbose --filter_ratio=0.2
 </code></pre>
 <pre><code>
 [In]: pagerank.py --data=./lawfareblog.csv.gz --verbose --filter_ratio=0.2 --alpha=0.99999
+</code></pre>

+## Task 2: Implementing the Personalization Vector
+**Part 1: Basic Power Method Implementation**
+The personalization vector is alternative method of filtering via queries.
+The personalization vector determine which webpages are linked to most often from pages that are about the query itself.
+This is different than the previous <code>--search_query</code> argument which determines an overall PageRank, then filters for the highest ranked matches that are related to the query.
+To demonstrate this, we can compare the rankings of the same query when using the personalization vector versus the <code>--search_query</code> argument.
+<pre><code>
+[In]: pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query=corona
+</code></pre>
+<pre><code>
+[In]: pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --search_query=corona
+</code></pre>

+**Part 2: Finding articles that are related, but don't mention our query** The personalization vector is especially useful because it tracks which articles are most relevant to the query.
+This means that if we want to learn about the indirect effects our query may be having, we can still use the same personalization vector search query.
+Meanwhile, we can use the <code>--search_query</code> argument to present only those articles do not include the query itself.
+We get the following results for 'corona':
+<pre><code>
+[In]: pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query=corona --search_query=-corona
+</code></pre>

+**Part 3: Finding articles that are related, but don't mention our query (cont.)**
+We can take a look at another example of the above, where articles are related, but do not explicitly mention the query.
+For 'iran', we ge the following results:
+<pre><code>
+[In]: pagerank.py --data=./lawfareblog.csv.gz --filter_ratio=0.2 --personalization_vector_query=iran --search_query=-iran
 </code></pre>